 The Merriam-Webster Dictionary defines anarchism as “a political theory holding all forms of governmental authority to be unnecessary and undesirable and advocating a society based on voluntary cooperation and free association of individuals and groups.”
-In the early twentieth century, and again in the late 1960s and early 1970s, though little remembered today, advocates of anarchism played a role in the political life in Milwaukee.
+In the early twentieth century, and again in the late 1960s and early 1970s, though little remembered today, advocates of anarchism played a role in the political life of Milwaukee.

 In the early twentieth century, anarchism found a following among recent Italian immigrants in Bay View.
 Within this community, some two dozen Italians attended meetings at an anarchist club above a saloon located at 300 Bishop Avenue (now 2496 South Wentworth Avenue).
 Milwaukee anarchists followed the teachings of Luigi Galleani, who believed in using revolutionary violence to bring about change.
 Generally ignored prior to World War I, Milwaukee’s Italian anarchists came under increased scrutiny after Reverend Augusto Giuliani of the Italian Evangelical Church in downtown Milwaukee held public “loyalty” events in Bay View in 1917 to support U.S. participation in World War I. During one of Giuliani’s convocations, gunshots were heard, and police shot and killed two people.
 Police also arrested and charged eleven Italians with conspiracy to murder Giuliani.
 Just prior to the Bay View shootings, the federal government initiated a series of nationwide raids against the local headquarters of the Industrial Workers of the World (IWW).
 In fact, federal agents raided three IWW offices in Milwaukee.
 The close proximity between the IWW searches and the Bay View incident led many commentators in Milwaukee to claim that the two events were connected.